Hands-Free Sessions

 - "Give me a pocket-focused session"

 The AI reads your practice history, identifies gaps, and builds a sequenced plan with warmup, core drills, and challenge work — BPM targets and durations included.
 Review, adjust anything, then start.
+AI Builder is part of All Access and metered by monthly AI credits.

 Voice cues